Get

 These loving, affectionate cats make great companions for just about anyone.
 They do well in houses with other pets or small children, but you should always monitor the interactions.
 Ragamuffins are often compared to dogs, as they’re patient, eager to please, and demanding of attention.

 The only exception we can think of is anyone who doesn’t have much time to spend with their pet.
-These cats are needy, so they’ll likely become depressed and unhealthy if left to their devices for too long.
+These cats are highly social, so they’ll likely experience stress or behavioral issues if left to their own devices for too long.

 divider 3 paws